 Our latest guest blogger is Larissa Olenicoff, founder of one of the web’s latest and greatest travel blogs Blonde-gypsy.com.
 To keep up to date with her travels, and be amazed at the images she takes with her iPhone, make sure to check out her blog, follow her on Twitter and ‘like’ her page on Facebook.

-If you’re looking for alternative places to travel in Europe that are off the radar, yet interesting and seriously cheap, think about heading over to the Balkans.
-While Croatia and Slovenia have already become pretty popular amongst travellers over the past couple of years, there are a few other countries in the region that deserve just as much attention, if not more.
-This is due to their equally stunning beauty, rich culture, and incredibly hospitable locals.
-Macedonia, Kosovo and Albania are but three examples, all of which I had the pleasure of travelling through for the first time last November.
+If you’re looking for alternative places to travel in Europe that are interesting and seriously cheap, think about heading over to the Balkans.
+While Croatia and Slovenia have become pretty popular amongst travellers over the past couple of years, there are a few other countries in the region that deserve some time in the spotlight.
+This is due to their mix of stunning beauty, rich culture, and incredibly hospitable locals.
+Macedonia, Kosovo and Albania are just three examples of amazing Balkan cities, all of which I had the pleasure of travelling through for the first time last November.